Our approach to equality of opportunity

 6. Evaluation, evidence, and effective practice

 It is important that work on equality of opportunity is informed by evidence and evaluated to understand its real impact.
 We expect providers to evaluate their work and publish the findings.

 We provide guidance on how to effectively evaluate access and participation work.

 We also fund TASO, an independent organisation that supports access and participation work across the higher education sector.
-They carry out and use research and evaluation to determine what works in eliminating equality gaps in higher education.
+They carry out and use research and evaluation to determine what works in improving equality of opportunity in higher education.

 7. Raising attainment in schools